-This uses both modes of Sync-One2, Measurement Mode and Menu Mode.
-Measurement Mode takes the readings and stores the 60 most recent in a memory buffer.
+This uses two modes of Sync-One2, Measurement mode and Menu mode.
+Measurement mode takes the readings and stores the most recent in a memory buffer.
 Always take a number of readings to determine the error, to smooth out the variances in signal processing.

-Once a number of readings have been taken, enter Menu Mode and choose the first Menu Item {Show Stats}.
+Once several readings have been taken, enter Menu mode and choose the Show Stats option.
 This displays the average and span of the readings and gives the best indication of the situation in any given system.